 The data field (bits 107 to 112) following the BCH-1 in the short message format is not error protected.
-It can be used to transmit supplementary data indicating the distress situation (emergency code) or specific features of the beacon (radio-locating device, source of encoded position data).
+It can be used to transmit supplementary data indicating the distress situation (emergency code) or specific features of the beacon (radio-locating device).
 The bits of the non-protected data field have different assignments in the user protocols group or the location protocols group, which are described in Figure 3.4.

-Figure 3.4: Short Message Non-Protected Data FieldFigure 3.4.a: Emergency Code/National Use Data (\) for Short Format User Protocols
+Figure 3.4: Short Message Non-Protected Data Field

+Figure 3.4.a: Emergency Code/National Use Data () for Short Format User Protocols